-Converts a 16-bit wide character to narrow multibyte character.
+Converts a UTF-16 code point to narrow multibyte character.

 s is not a null pointer, the function determines the number of bytes necessary to store the multibyte character representation of

 c16 (including any shift sequences), and stores the multibyte character representation in the character array whose first element is pointed to by

 s.
 At most MB_CUR_MAX bytes can be written by this function.

 s is a null pointer, the call is equivalent to std::c16rtomb(buf, u'\0', ps) for some internal buffer

 If c16 is the null wide character u'\0', a null byte is stored, preceded by any shift sequence necessary to restore the initial shift state and the conversion state parameter *ps is updated to represent the initial shift state.